Prof. Jessie Ann Owens - Class of 1960 Music Lecture

 Analytical work on early music led her to a study of mode and key as organizing principles in music.
 She is continuing her investigation of tonal language by examining English music of the sixteenth and seventeenth centuries.
 With co-editor John Milsom she is editing Thomas Morley’s A plaine and easie introduction to practicall musicke (London, 1597), and making the key theoretical texts available as series editor of Critical Editions of Music Theory in Britain 1500–1700 (Ashgate, now Routledge).
 Another interest is historiography, especially as it relates to our understanding of a musical Renaissance.
 She also served as series editor of Criticism and Analysis of Early Music (Garland, now Routledge).

 Owens is best known for her work on compositional process in early music.
 Her book Composers at Work: The Craft of Musical Composition 1450–1600 (Oxford University Press, 1997), which received the 1998 ASCAP-Deems Taylor Award, is the first systematic investigation of composers’ autograph manuscripts from before 1600 and offers a view of the conceptual foundations of musical language.

 In recent years she has returned to her early interest in Cipriano de Rore.
 With Katelijne Schiltz she co-edited Cipriano de Rore: New Perspectives on His Life and Music (Brepols, 2016).
-She has served as guest editor for two themed issues of the Journal of the Alamire Foundation devoted to Cipriano (in press), and is currently writing a book about his dramatic music.
+She served as guest editor for two themed issues of the Journal of the Alamire Foundation devoted to Cipriano (2017 and 2018).
+She collaborated with the Boston-based ensemble Blue Heron on the world premiere recording of Cipriano’s I madrigali a cinque voci (BHCD 1009).
+She is currently working on a book about Cipriano’s I madrigali (1542).